Imago

 Why did Reinier de Ridder lose at UFC Vancouver?
 That’s the question fans started asking after Brendan Allen dominated the Dutchman at Rogers Arena, in front of a packed Canadian audience.
-What’s more impressive — ‘All-In’ did all that on short notice, after Anthony Hernandez, originally scheduled for the bout, pulled out due to injury.
+What’s more impressive is that ‘All-In’ did that on short notice, after Anthony Hernandez, originally scheduled for the bout, pulled out due to injury.
 Naturally, many believed ‘RDR’ would cruise to victory without breaking a sweat.
-Sad, for his fans, however, the night turned out badly for him.
+For his fans, however, the night turned out to be quite frustrating.

 Watch What’s Trending Now!

-‘RDR’ quickly became a fan-favorite in the UFC because of his crafty fighting style and impeccable grappling.
-Before facing Allen, he was riding a five-fight winning streak, having bested elite names like Robert Whittaker in his last outing.
-So when the Dutchman fell short, fans couldn’t help but wonder why he came up short in the manner that he did at UFC Vancouver.
-Well, there are several reasons—but let’s start with De Ridder’s over-the-top activity.
+Before facing Allen, he was riding a five-fight winning streak.
+He bested Robert Whittaker in his last outing.
+So, when the fighter fell short in Vancouver, fans couldn’t help but wonder why… Well, there are several reasons, but let’s start with De Ridder’s over-the-top activity.

 ADVERTISEMENT

 As UFC fans, nothing excites us more than fighters who stay super active, delivering multiple unforgettable scraps throughout the year.
-When we talk about activity, two names immediately come to mind.
-Last year, Alex Pereira set the standard by fighting four times within a year, from November 2023 to October 2024, winning the light heavyweight belt and defending it three times.
-That’s an absolutely incredible feat to achieve.
-And this year, the crown belongs to Merab Dvalishvili.
+And two names immediately come to mind.
+The first is Alex Pereira.
+From November 2023 to October 2024, he fought four times, winning the light heavyweight belt and defending it three times.
+That’s an absolutely incredible feat to achieve, but this year, the crown belongs to Merab Dvalishvili.

-‘The Machine’ defended his belt three times in 2025 and now returns at UFC 323 on December 6th, aiming to become the first fighter in history to defend a UFC title four times in a single year by clashing with Petr Yan in a rematch.
-As lovers of this sport, we admire that kind of commitment.
-However, while fighters like Alex or Merab impress us thoroughly, we have to accept that a high volume of activity isn’t for everyone.
+‘The Machine’ defended his belt three times in 2025 and will return at UFC 323 on December 6, aiming to become the first fighter in history to defend a UFC title four times in a single year.
+He will face Petr Yan in a rematch.
+And though fighters like Pereira or Dvalishvili impress us thoroughly, we have to accept that a high volume of activity isn’t for everyone.
 That becomes crystal clear when we examine Reinier de Ridder’s fighting history.

 ADVERTISEMENT

-That’s excellent activity, no doubt, but we can only imagine the toll on his body going through five grueling camps from November 2024 to October 2025.
-‘RDR’ isn’t a small guy — he stands 6’4’’ with a 78-inch reach.
-Before UFC Vancouver, he reportedly cut 34 pounds from his body.
-So think about that process happening five times in a year while facing top-level competition — not very sustainable.
+That’s excellent activity, no doubt, but we can only imagine the toll on his body going through five grueling camps.
+Plus, ‘RDR’ isn’t a small guy: he stands 6’4’’ with a 78-inch reach.
+Before UFC Vancouver, he reportedly cut 34 pounds.
+So, think about that same process happening five times in a year while facing top-level competition.
+That’s not very sustainable.

 ADVERTISEMENT